EvidentSolutions/dalesbred/README.md

 Dalesbred is a breed of domestic sheep originating in the United Kingdom.

 It is also a library that strives to make database access from Java nicer.
-Dalesbred assumes that SQL is a great way to access database, but that JDBC as an API causes pain.
-Therefore it wraps JDBC with a set of helpers while still providing access to low-level functionality.
+Dalesbred assumes that SQL is a great way to access a database, but that JDBC as an API causes pain.
+Therefore, it wraps JDBC with a set of helpers while still providing access to low-level functionality.

 Visit the [Dalesbred website](https://dalesbred.org/) for details.